software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 ## Git branches

 So far, we have only created commits for the _main branch_ of our repository. _Git branches_ allows us to _diverge from the main branch commit history_ by creating a new branch.
 We can add commits for our branch without effecting the main branch commit history and at some point we _merge_ the commits of branch to the main branch.

-Branches are commonly used to isolate certain changes, such as feature implementations, from the main branch so that we don't effect other developer's work.
-Such use of branches is referred to as _feature branches_, wich we will cover soon.
+Branches are commonly used to isolate work-in-progress code from the main branch.
+The main branch should only contain _working code_, which produces _deployment ready features_.
+This means that the _latest working version_ of our application can be found in the main branch at all times.
+We should be able to deploy this application for our users at any moment without issues.

-A new branch can be created with the `git branch <name-of-the-branch>` command in Git Bash.
-Let's create a branch and _name it our first name_.
-For example, I would create the following branch
+A new branch can be created with the `git branch <name-of-the-branch>` (replace the `<name-of-the-branch>` with name of the branch) command in Git Bash.
+Let's create a branch and _name it based on our first name without whitespaces_.
+For example, I would create the following branch:

 ```bash
 git branch kalle
 ```

 Now, let's check the repository's branches with the `git branch` command.
 We should see that our branch is added to the list.
-We can also see that there's an astrisk symbol (\*) before the main.
+We can also see that there's an astrisk symbol (\*) before the main branch.
 This means that we are currently on the main branch.
 We can switch branches wit the `git checkout <name-of-the-branch>`.
 Switch to the branch you just created:

 ```bash
 git checkout kalle